-Merger
+- Merger

 Merger from abroad to

 Switzerland

-A Swiss company may acquire a foreign company (absorption by immigration) or form a new Swiss company with a foreign company (combination by immigration), provided the law governing the foreign company permits such a merger and all the requirements of that law are met b.
-Merger from Switzerland abroad
+- 1 A Swiss company may acquire a foreign company (absorption by immigration) or form a new Swiss company with a foreign company (combination by immigration), provided the law governing the foreign company permits such a merger and all the requirements of that law are met.

-All other aspects of the merger are governed by Swiss Law.
+- 2 All other aspects of the merger are governed by Swiss Law.